Tennessee Defense Attorneys Fighting for Clients Facing Federal Charges of Securities Fraud

 Defending East Tennessee clients against federal charges of securities fraud

-The Law Office of Bryan Delius represents individuals, investment firms and corporations accused of engaging in securities or commodities fraud.
+Delius & McKenzie, PLLC represents individuals, investment firms and corporations accused of engaging in securities or commodities fraud.
 If you are facing federal charges of fraud, it’s time to call 865-428-8780, or fill out our contact form, to speak with an aggressive defense lawyer.
 From our offices in Sevierville, we proudly serve clients in Bristol, Johnson City, Kingsport, Greeneville, Seymour, Gatlinburg and Pigeon Forge, and throughout East Tennessee.